-3. Declaration
+2. Declaration

-In producing the final statement, the Licensing Authority declares that it has had regard to the licensing objectives of the Gambling Act 2005, the Guidance issued by the Gambling Commission, and any responses from those consulted on this Statement of Principles.
+In producing this policy, the Licensing Authority declares that it has had regard to the licensing objectives of the Gambling Act 2005, the Guidance issued by the Gambling Commission, and any responses from those consulted on it.

-4. Responsible Authorities
+3. Responsible Authorities